 In 2011, the Company's largest and five largest customers accounted for approximately 20.9% and 49.3%, respectively, of the Company's total overall sales.
 In 2010, the Company's largest and five largest customers accounted for approximately 21.1% and 53.7%, respectively, of the Company's total overall sales.
 In 2009, the Company's largest and five largest customers accounted for approximately 22.1% and 60.0%, respectively, of the Company's total overall sales.
 Mr. Lip-Bu Tan, a Director of the Company, holds through his trust shareholding interests of less than 1% in two of the Company's five largest customers in 2011.
-To the best of the Company's howledge, none of the other Directors or shareholders (which to the knowledge of the Directors own more than 5% of the Company's five largest customers in 2011.
+To the best of the Company's knowledge, none of the other Directors or shareholders (which to the knowledge of the Directors own more than 5% of the Company's issued share capital) or their respective associates had interests in any of the Company's five largest customers in 2011.